3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 _Figure 1-1: Overview of model XML structure of 3MF with volumetric additions_
 ![Overview of model XML structure of 3MF with volumetric additions](images/overview-of-additions.png)

-This document describes new elements, each of which is OPTIONAL for producers, but MUST be supported by consumers that specify support for this volumetric extension of 3MF.
+This document describes new elements, each of which is OPTIONAL for producers.
+The levelset shape, which defines the geometry MUST be supported by the consumer and the \<volumedata> element can be OPTIONAL for the consumer to support.

 The central idea of this extension is to enrich the geometry notion of 3MF with volumetric elements that can represent spatially varying properties which are quite inefficient to handle with a mesh representation, especially in cases where the variation is continuous in space.